refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 and button.hpp include the definitions of label and button, and we will specify the door which has the new Car randomly by using timestamp()- platform.hpp provides the timestamp() function.

 Lines 5 to 20 define the class monty_hall.
-The monty_hall is derived from nana::gui::form,
+The monty_hall is derived from nana::form,
 in another word, class monty_hall is defined as a form and we will put all handlers in this class scope to keep program clear.